cadeinc/cadeinc.github.io/Skolem-Award.md

 **Rajeev Gor&eacute; and Florian Widmann**

 for the paper "An Optimal On-the-Fly Tableau-Based Decision Procedure for PDL-Satisfiability" published in the CADE-22 proceedings in 2009.
-The paper is recognized as a landmark in the development of foundations for research in deductive program synthesis.
+The paper is recognised for presenting the first decision procedure for propositional dynamic logic which is both theoretically optimal and effective in practice.
+Previous decision procedures are either suboptimal in the worst case, or worst-case optimal but with poor average-case performance.
+The solution in this paper thereby closed a problem that had been open for almost 30 years.

 Presented at
 CADE-27